 Ah, one of those central Viennese squares where every building on it counts as “historical”.
 Although relatively small, Josefsplatz manages to feature a palace, an ancient church and perhaps Vienna’s greatest Baroque jewel among its surrounds.

 - Home to the national library, parts of the Hofburg palace complex and the Augustinerkirche church

 - Named after one of the more progressive Emperors: Joseph II

 - A star of The Third Man

 History and buildings

 (The view from Reitschulgasse)

 Remarkably, this open space in the very centre of Vienna has been an open space for a rather long time.
 No doubt the graveyard of the nearby medieval church (see below) would have encroached on the area.

 A map of the city from as far back as 1547 clearly shows today’s Josefsplatz marked in green and labeled as containing a maze.
 By this time, the land had been absorbed into the main Habsburg residence (the Hofburg complex).

-What you see today is more or less what the square looked like from around the mid-1780s.
+What you see now is more or less what the square looked like from around the 1780s: